Sleeping with Cats

 In any case, these sorts of disease transmissions are extremely rare.
 As psychology professor Hal Herzog wrote on the Psychology Today website, “I expect the odds that you will contract the plague or meningitis from sleeping with your [pet] are somewhere between your chances of being killed by a shark (one in 4 million) and being struck by lightning (one in 80,000).”

-Unless you have allergies or a compromised immune system, there’s every reason to keep kitty cuddled up in bed with you.
+Unless you have allergies or a compromised immune system, there’s every reason to keep sleeping with your cats.

 Full disclosure: Lisa King sleeps with three cats.